cynteo/cab-public-docs/content/getting-started/azure-monitor-setup.md

 ### Multi-Subscription Setup

-**Option A: Deploy Alert Bridge in each subscription**
+**Option A: Deploy Cynteo Alert Bridge in each subscription**
 - Isolated per subscription
 - Separate billing per deployment

-**Option B: Use one Alert Bridge for all subscriptions**
+**Option B: Use one Cynteo Alert Bridge for all subscriptions**
-1. Deploy Alert Bridge in "hub" subscription
+1. Deploy Cynteo Alert Bridge in "hub" subscription
 2. Get webhook URL
 3. Create action groups in each subscription pointing to same URL
 4. All alerts go to same SolarWinds instance

 ### Filtering by Resource Group

-Alert Bridge processes ALL alerts sent to it.
+Cynteo Alert Bridge processes ALL alerts sent to it.
 To filter:

 1. Create separate action groups for different resource groups
 2. Or use [severity filtering](/guides/severity-filtering)